 NOTE: There are other places you can visit on a day or overnight trip from Kandy, like Nuwara Eliya.
 But that’s south of Kandy and along the famous Kandy to Ella train route.
 It’s closer to Ella than it is to Kandy so it makes more sense to stop there on your way to or from Ella.
 For the purpose of this guide, I focused only on the places that are located to the north of Kandy and best visited from Kandy.

 1. Soya Food Centre

-Nearly every “where to eat” list in Kandy recommended this place so it was the very first place I went to after checking in to my AirBnB.
+Nearly every “where to eat” list in Kandy recommended this place so it was the very first place I went to after checking in to my homestay.
 Located in the YMCA building, the Soya Centre is a Kandy institution offering strictly vegetarian products, all of which are made from soya beans.

 Pictured on the left is the soya roti which is one of the most popular items at Soya Centre.
 I got one of that and a smaller roll that was breaded and deep-fried.

 If no one told me this didn’t contain any meat, then I wouldn’t have believed them.
 It tasted just like a chorizo roll.
 It was deceptively delicious and something I wouldn’t mind having all the time.
 The smaller roll had a filling similar to this one except it was crunchier because of the breaded coating.

 No matter what dish anyone starts with here, everyone ends with a cone of soft serve soy ice cream.
 It’s clearly the shop’s most popular item.
 It’s surprisingly delicious considering it isn’t made with any dairy.

 Soya Food Centre is located in the YMCA building in downtown Kandy.
 It’s a TripAdvisor Certificate of Excellence awardee so if you’re looking for delicious and affordable healthy food, then this is one of the best places you can go.
 Getting one each of the soya roti and ice cream will cost you just a little over one US dollar.